heypoom/devops17/0 - Configure MiniKube/README.md

 so we could go straight to the fun part!

 We're going to use **MiniKube** to set up a Virtual Machine to run Kubernetes on.
-It is a tool that helps us to **create a local Kubernetes cluster**.
+It is a tool that helps us to **create a single-node Kubernetes cluster**.
-So, we'll be able to do some experiments with Kubernetes directly on our laptop.
+So, we'll be able to do some experiments locally on our laptop.

 ## Step 0: Installing Docker

-I'm sure everyone already knows the basics of docker, as it is one of the prerequisites.
+I'm quite sure everyone already knows the basics of docker, as it is one of the prerequisites.
 For brevity, here is the download link for **[Docker Community Edition](https://www.docker.com/community-edition#/download)**.
 Simply download and install them if you haven't already done so.